webmiddle/webmiddle/README.md

 Webmiddle applications can range from simple web scrapers to complex web integration tools targeting JSON APIs, raw HTML pages, XML resources and so on.

-Webmiddle applications are written in a declarative, functional and modular way, by using their most evident aspect: **JSX services**.
+Webmiddle applications are written in a declarative, functional and modular way, by using their most evident aspect: **JSX components**.

-Each service executes one task, or controls the execution of other tasks, by composing other services.
+Each component executes one task, or controls the execution of other tasks, by composing other components.

 [Try it live](https://repl.it/@Maluen/Webmiddle)